The Incredible Hunk

 Hunk Hash

-which is simply the blake3
+which is simply the blake3 of the Hunk.

 #![allow(unused)] fn main() { impl Hunk { pub fn hunk_hash(&self) -> Hunk { Hunk { data: blake3::hash(self.data).into() ) } } }